Soccer great Seedorf urges yellow cards to curb racial abuse - WHIZ News

 “That is where we need to start as well, where we lead by example,” he said.
 “From there you have I think a much better position also to ask other people to change.”

-The 90-minute event was hosted from Strasbourg, France, by the European body which promotes human rights and the rule of law in Europe.
+The 90-minute event in Strasbourg, France, was hosted by the European body which promotes human rights and the rule of law in Europe.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports